aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 </Project>
 ```

-This time we can see that the TargetFramework is set to netcoreapp2.2.
+This time we can see that the TargetFramework is set to netcoreapp2.2 runtime.

 ## Adding a global.json file to an existing project

-When we want to add a global.json file to an already existing project we can go into the project directory and run the CLI command to create the global.json file without specifying the output directory option.
+When we want to add a global.json file to an already existing project we can go into the project directory and run the CLI command to generate the global.json file there, without specifying the output directory option.

 As an example I can add a global.json file to the first demo project that we created, like so: